turbot/steampipe-plugin-net/docs/tables/net_tls_connection.md

   and cipher_suite_name = 'TLS_AES_128_GCM_SHA256';
 ```

-### Check if server allows to connect with an insecure cipher suite
+### Check if a server allows connections with an insecure cipher suite

 ```sql
 select